tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"Safe and reliable; seamlessly integrated SDN; extremely simple and easy-to-use; abundant configuration; flexible charging method", "name":"Native Container Service goes online",
+		"introduce":"Safe and reliable; seamlessly integrated SDN; extremely simple and easy-to-use; abundant configuration; flexible charging method", "name":"Native Container Service Goes Online",
 		"description":"Native Container service is based on virtualization of Hypervisor.
 It can operate the Docker images directly on customized independent kernel, which enables complete isolation among containers; At the same time, it perfectly integrates JD Cloud's existing products for resource interconnection with the host, database, redis and storage within the VPC based on VPC deployment; it has numerous instance type families, such as the type of Compute Optimized and Memory Optimized; it supports the billing type of monthly package and Pay By Configuration.
 During the Beta period from January 1, 2018 to March 31, 2018, free trial is provided for container instance paid by configuration, and 50% discounts are offered for monthly package.", "id":99
 	},
 	{
-		"introduce":"It supports users to register and activate JD Cloud account with Hong Kong, Macao and Taiwan cell-phone number", "name":"For registration, it is available to the verification of Hong Kong, Macao and Taiwan Mobile number", "description":"It supports users to register and activate JD Cloud account with Hong Kong, Macao and Taiwan Mobile Phone Number.", "id":100
+		"introduce":"It supports users to register and activate JD Cloud account with Hong Kong, Macao and Taiwan cell-phone number", "name":"For Registration, It Is Available to The Verification of Hong Kong, Macao And Taiwan Mobile Number", "description":"It supports users to register and activate JD Cloud account with Hong Kong, Macao and Taiwan Mobile Phone Number.", "id":100
 	},
 	{
-		"introduce":"The Virtual Machines support the allocation/release of the auxiliary Private IP, and the auxiliary Private IP can associate the Elastic IP", "name":"The Virtual Machines feature of single network interface with multi-IP is released", "description":"Single NIC multiple IP is widely used in keep alive and secondary virtualization scenarios.
+		"introduce":"The Virtual Machines support the allocation/release of the auxiliary Private IP, and the auxiliary Private IP can associate the Elastic IP", "name":"The Virtual Machines Feature of Single Network Interface with Multi-IP Is Released", "description":"Single NIC multiple IP is widely used in keep alive and secondary virtualization scenarios.
 Virtual Machines now support allocation/release of auxiliary private IP", "id":101
 	},